Independent contractor benefits: a complete guide

 Is it better to be an LLC or independent contractor?

-An independent contractor is a tax status.
-A limited liability company (LLC) is a business structure.
+An independent contractor is a tax classification, while a limited liability company (LLC) is a business structure.
 You can be both.
-Many independent contractors form an LLC to protect their personal assets.
-Talk to a legal or financial advisor to see what works for you.
+Many contractors form an LLC to separate personal and business liability, which protects personal assets if a client dispute or lawsuit arises.
+A tax professional or attorney can help you decide what's right for your situation.

 Do independent contractors pay more taxes than employees?